OCA/reporting-engine/report_py3o/README.rst

   sudo apt-get install default-jre ure libreoffice-java-common libreoffice-writer

-At the end, with the dependencies, you should have 6 py3o python libs:
+At the end, with the dependencies, you should have the following py3o python libs:

 .. code::